Enhanced Maternity Pay: An Employers Guide

 Should Enhanced Pay Apply to all Family-Friendly Policies?

 Offering enhanced maternity pay is not a legal requirement, it’s completely down to your discretion.
-However, if you decide you are able to offer your staff this extra support, we encourage you to apply it to your other family-friendly policies including adoption leave and shared parental leave.
+However, if you decide you are able to offer your staff this extra support, we encourage you to apply it to your other family-friendly policies such as adoption leave and shared parental leave.
 This will help you to avoid a potential discrimination claim.

 Furthermore, if you are offering increased pay for maternity, you should also look at an enhanced paternity pay policy.